-Connecticut OKs Bill Pledging Electoral Votes To National Popular Vote Winner
+Connecticut OKs Bill Pledging Electoral Votes To National Popular-Vote Winner

 The agreement won't kick in unless it's backed by enough states and other voting areas to claim a majority of Electoral College votes.

-In addition to Connecticut, the other jurisdictions in the pact are: California, Hawaii, Illinois, Maryland, Massachusetts, New Jersey, New York, Rhode Island, Vermont and Washington state, along with Washington, D.C.
+In addition to Connecticut, the other jurisdictions in the pact are California, Hawaii, Illinois, Maryland, Massachusetts, New Jersey, New York, Rhode Island, Vermont and Washington state, along with Washington, D.C.

 "If the Electoral College is abolished, the compact terminates," according to the Connecticut legislation.